Human-centric AI and how to offer a personalised…

 The growing importance of Open Banking

 FinTech players will gradually try to expand their offerings in all financial areas, whether in the area of loans and credit or investments.
 One of the major levers will be Open Banking, which allows customers to connect their bank accounts to third-party applications such as credit platforms.
 In this context, we note that Luxembourg has a fairly unique position in this area, because unlike its neighbouring countries such as France or Germany, there is no “credit file” in Luxembourg, listing the “bad debtors”.

 Therefore, it is all the more important for FinTech players to be able to connect to their customers’ bank accounts in a seamless manner.
 It is true that, from one bank to the next, the user experience will vary greatly, with some incumbent players seemingly ignoring more or less voluntarily their customers’ desire to be able to connect their account to the third-party service of their choice.
 The various national regulators have once again reiterated their determination to no longer tolerate these superfluous obstacles.

 Here again, Spuerkeess is participating fully, as we are convinced that a bank account that can be easily connected to third-party offers will in the future be an increasingly decisive sales argument for the end-consumer.
 Spuerkeess offers an interface on its S-net, called “Spuerkeess Connect”, which allows customers to view the different connections they have authorised on their account and can block access via a simple click.
-The same applies to the connection via smartphone, while other banks redirect their customers to a mini-webscreen, on which the customer must authenticate via their LuxTrust token, Spuerkeess offers its S-net Mobile customers a 3-click connection via an “app-to-app” process, which is very simple and does not need to use LuxTrust token, while offering an optimal level of security.
+The same applies to the connection via smartphone, while other banks redirect their customers to a mini-webscreen, on which the customer must authenticate via their LuxTrust certificate, Spuerkeess offers its S-net Mobile customers a 3-click connection via an “app-to-app” process, which is very simple and does not need to use LuxTrust certificate, while offering an optimal level of security.